voronianski/express-api-sample/DOCUMENTATION.md

 # Express API Sample Documentation v0.0.0

-Demo API used for the several client examples.
+Sample API ready to be used in different client app boilerplates and playgrounds.

 - [Item](#item)
 	- [Create item](#create-item)